 - 1. If you are logged on to the system, log out.
 Follow standard procedures for gracefully halting the operating system. - 2.
-Go to the section "Powering the System On and Off" in Chapter 1 if you are not familiar with power down procedures. - 3.
+Go to the section "Powering-On and Off From the SGI Management Center Interface" in Chapter 1 if you are not familiar with power down procedures. - 3.
 After the system is powered off, locate the power distribution unit(s) (PDUs) in the front of the rack and turn off the circuit breaker switches on each PDU.